History of Cobham services

 On 26 July 2020, police again attended a car meet which was causing delays on the M25; just a few weeks earlier, Surrey Police reported that they had attended a different car meet where damage had been caused.
 Surrey Police attended a demonstration in February 2022 because it was disrupting the motorway.

 There was further media and police attention on 28 April 2022, when protesters blocked access to the filling station at Cobham.
 The pumps were vandalised and the site was disrupted for several days.
+They were vandalised again on 24 August 2022.

 Despite what it may seem, this section is not attempting to list every police visit to the service area, and there will be many more which haven't been shown here.
 Service areas are like towns in their own right and unfortunately this does mean that police attendance is sometimes needed.
 What's unusual about Cobham is that so many of these events have been very newsworthy, partly because it doesn't take much to cause congestion on the M25 anyway.